 Coach Clemons is beginning his 20th year coaching and his 14th year at Whitehouse High School.
 He graduated from the University of North Texas earning his Bachelor of Business Administration.
 He began coaching at Maud High School where he stayed for two years.
 He then moved to Pleasant Grove High School in Texarkana where he started the soccer program.
 In addition to coaching football and soccer, Coach Clemons teaches U.S. History at WHS.
 Coach Clemons is married to Mindy, an occupational therapist.
 They have three boys: Jake, a senior; Cooper, a sophomore; and Max, an 8th grader.

-Coach Cook is beginning his fifth year as head football coach and his 12th year at Whitehouse.
+Coach Cook is the Athletic Director.
+This is Coach Cook's 12th year at Whitehouse.
 This will be his 17th year serving in education.
 Coach Cook graduated from Redwater High School before earning his Bachelor of Science from Texas Tech University and Masters of Education from UT Tyler.
 He began coaching at Daingerfield Junior High School and also coached in Sulphur Springs, Redwater, and Chapel Hill.
 Coach Cook and his beautiful bride, Julie, have two children: Sam, 13 and Caleb, 9.
 Julie is an English teacher at WHS.

 Coach Culpepper is starting his fifth year at Whitehouse.
 After graduating from Whitehouse High School, he received his Bachelor of Science in Exercise and Sports Science from Texas State University.
 Josh and his wife, Sarah, have been married for six years and they have a three year old daughter, Avery and a six month old son, Austin.